ch-stark/blog1506/acm/README2.md

 ## Overview

-In this blog we look at how to realize a cluster landing zone for our hybrid cloud architecture that was introduced in the previous [blog](https://cloud.redhat.com/blog/a-guide-to-cluster-landing-zones-for-hybrid-and-multi-cloud-architectures).
-In this blog We will extend the multi-tenanted operating model underpinning our solution so that it can run both stateless and stateful workloads in a "cloud agnostic" manner.
-To this end we will make use of various capabilities within the Red Hat Advanced Cluster Management for Kubernetes (RHACM) toolbox to achieve a fully integrated and frictionless implementation.
+In this blog we look at how to realize a cluster landing zone for the hybrid cloud architecture that was introduced in the previous [blog](https://cloud.redhat.com/blog/a-guide-to-cluster-landing-zones-for-hybrid-and-multi-cloud-architectures).
+We will extend the multi-tenanted operating model underpinning our solution so that it can run both stateless and stateful workloads in a "cloud agnostic" manner.
+To this end we will make use of various capabilities within the Red Hat Advanced Cluster Management for Kubernetes (RHACM) toolbox.

 ## Extending the Cluster Landing Zone

-In the previous blog we defined a multi-tenanted operating model for the hub site whereby we centralized management functions for both cluster administrators (SREs) and application teams so that they could independently provision and manage cluster lifecycles and application lifecycles.
-We now extend this to include DBAs who will provision stateful backend workloads that support frontend stateless workloads that application teams look after.
-The revised cluster landing zone operating model is depicted in the following diagram.
+In the previous blog we described a multi-tenancy operating model, implemented on the hub, whereby centralized management functions for cluster administrators (SREs) and application teams could occur independently an securely of each other.
+We now extend the personas to include DBAs who will use the hub to provision stateful backend workloads for the application team.
+The revised cluster landing zone is depicted in the following diagram.

 <p align="center">
   <img src="https://github.com/jwilms1971/blog/blob/main/acm/Cluster%20Landing%20Zones%20-%20Hybrid-cloud%20advanced.png">
   <em>Diagram 1.
 Cluster landing zone operating model for a hybrid cloud architecture</em>
 </p>

-In order to share the default GitOps engine located on the hub, SREs will need to configure AppProjects within ArgoCD to restrict DBAs to specific namespaces (dba-policies) and include restrictions on the kinds of resources that can be deployed to here, i.e., Policies, Placements, and ConfigMaps.
+In order to share the default GitOps server located on the hub, SREs will need to configure AppProjects within ArgoCD to restrict DBAs to specific namespaces (dba-policies) and include restrictions on the type of resources (Policies and Placements) that can be deployed.

-The diagram above shows how workers for each OpenShift cluster are segregated into distinct MachinePools which can be scaled either manually or automatically via the RHACM console and in turn manage MachineSets on spoke clusters.
-We will be using the default worker MachinePool for running stateless frontend workloads, and a separate MachinePool composed of a single worker node, for running stateful backend workloads.
-A PostgreSQL server will be deployed to this node in an active/standby configuration whereby the primary PostgreSQL server runs on AWS and the standby PostgreSQL server runs on GCP with replication manager configured and fronted by PgPool for client-side load-balancing and connection pooling.
+The diagram above shows how MachineSets on spoke clusters are aggregated into MachinePools which can be scaled either manually or automatically from the RHACM console.
+We will be using the default MachinePool for running stateless frontend workloads and a separate MachinePool for running stateful backend workloads.
+A PostgreSQL server will be deployed to each backend MachinePool in an active/standby configuration with the primary on AWS and the standby on GCP; streaming replication will be enabled for data protection.
+PgPool will also be deployed on the nodes in the default MachinePool for client-side load-balancing and connection pooling.

 ## Deploying the Cluster Landing Zone

-The following set of instructions are intended to be executed by the SREs as they pertain to cluster provisioning and configuration management.
-The YAML files shown here are intended to be applied using RHACM Policies which will be explained in more detail later.
+The following set of instructions which pertain to cluster provisioning and configuration are intended to be executed by SREs.
+The YAML manifests shown are intended to be applied using Policies which will be explained in more detail later.

-We start by defining an empty ManagedClusterSet that serves as a logical grouping for any clusters created in a public or private cloud provider.
+We start by defining an empty ManagedClusterSet that serves as a logical container for clusters created from a public or private cloud provider infrastructure.

 	apiVersion: cluster.open-cluster-management.io/v1beta1
 	kind: ManagedClusterSet